 Human and Nature Youth Club (HNYC) is focused on providing educational and fun programs for youth, with an emphasis on developing their naturalistic intelligence and social responsibility.
 We are focused on empowering the next generation of leaders to develop a life-long drive for environmental activism.

 Our Mission and Vision

-Our mission is to inspire the next generation to interact responsibly with the environment by providing nature-focused curriculum, outdoor field trips, and competitions to students in the Lower Mainland.
+Our mission is to inspire the next generation to interact responsibly with the environment by providing nature-focused curriculum, outdoor field trips, and competitions to students in Metro-Vancouver.

 We are committed to the vision of growing the next generation, with a focus on empowering leaders to make decisions that best fit the community and environment around them.

 Our team consists of enthusiastic educators and university students who are passionate about nature and developing leadership.